Amazing Things to Do on your Winter Getaway to Margaret River

 Here’s a list of the best cafes to try in Margaret River:

-- White Elephant Cafe
+• White Elephant Cafe – Ocean views!

-- Margaret River Bakery
+Margaret River (town)

 Along the entire coastline from Cape Naturaliste to Cape Leeuwin is the Cape to Cape Track.
 Hiking this track takes a couple of days.
 However, I highly recommend hiking a section of it and taking in the stunning coastal views along the way.